open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 Configuration is done before deployment.
 It has various way from plain substitution to more complex CUE based configuration approaches.
 The reasons for configuration is quite obvious.
-It gives a chance to provide multiple environments for the same ComponentVersion.
+It gives a chance to provide multiple environments for the same Component.
-This means that there can be more than one `Configuration` object for a single ComponentVersion depending on how many environments we would like to set up / deploy to.
+This means that there can be more than one `Configuration` object for a single Component depending on how many environments we would like to set up / deploy to.

 Let's walk through the current way of providing configuration options.
 There a plenty.